 -

 "It's taxed in the UK so I don't need to tell France."
-This is the single most common and most costly mistake.
 The treaty determines taxing rights — it does not remove the obligation to declare.
 Everything must appear on your French return.
-Exempt income goes on Form 2047 and feeds into the taux effectif calculation.

 -

 Not completing the France Individual DT form.
 Many expats spend years having UK tax deducted at source unnecessarily.
-The treaty gives France the taxing right on most pension income — but HMRC will keep deducting UK tax until you tell them not to via the DT form.
+HMRC will keep deducting until you tell them not to.

 -

 Assuming social charges are covered by the treaty.
 They are not.
-The treaty covers income tax only.
 Social charges are a separate obligation determined by your income type and S1 status.

 -

 Confusing exemption with invisibility.
-Income that is exempt from French income tax under the treaty — Government Service Pensions in particular — still affects your French tax bill via the taux effectif.
+Exempt income — Government Service Pensions in particular — still affects your French tax bill via the rate effect.
 Declare it.

 Treaty Reference